Fuel Surcharge Calculator

 Frequently Asked Questions

-What is a fuel surcharge?
+What is a fuel surcharge in trucking?

-How is the base fuel price determined?
+How is the base fuel price set?

-How often do fuel surcharges change?
+How often does the fuel surcharge actually change?

-Is a fuel surcharge taxable?
+Is fuel surcharge taxable income?